 If you have access to the account

 If you know the deceased’s email address and can reset the password (using the Forgot password link on the Amazon sign-in page), you can log in to the account and manage or cancel services directly.
-This is the fastest route for cancelling Prime and active subscriptions, and for downloading any photos from Amazon Photos before the account closes.
+This is the fastest route for cancelling Prime, pausing Subscribe & Save deliveries, and downloading photos from Amazon Photos before the account closes.

 Whether or not you have login access, Amazon asks that you still notify them of the death using the bereavement email, so that the account can be formally flagged.